Structure of the Hamiltonian of mean force: Concluding discussion

-Several open questions follow from our results.
+Our results open up several research directions.
 (1) The skin effect structure is based on locality; one might ask whether some version of this picture survives for long-ranged Hamiltonians with power-law decay of couplings.
-(2) Numerically, the constant $a$ in Eq.~\eqref{eq:d_c} was found to be relatively large ($>1$), leading to a rather sharp skin effect (small $d_c$); the deviations of $H_A^*$ from $H_A$ are strongly localized near the boundary.
+(2) Notions of boundary locality have been discussed for the entanglement Hamiltonian and its spectrum \cite{AlbaHaqueLauchli_BoundaryLocality_PRL2012, AlbaHaqueLauchli_BoseHubbard_PRL2013, DalmonteEisler_EntHamRev_AndP2022}.
+It is intriguing to ask whether these might be related to the skin effect we have presented for the HMF.
+(3) Numerically, we found the constant $a$ in Eq.~\eqref{eq:d_c} to be relatively large ($>1$), leading to a rather sharp skin effect (small $d_c$); the deviations of $H_A^*$ from $H_A$ are strongly localized near the boundary.
 Whether this is a generic feature for different classes of systems remains an open question.
+(4) In this work we have focused on the exponential behavior $|c(O)| \sim e^{-d/d_c}$ and on the constant $d_c$, and have not attempted to treat the prefactor, i.e., the absolute magnitude of $|c(O)|$, explicitly.
+For example, the way this prefactor depends on the size of the $B$ partition remains an open question.